abhishek-kumar-code/Redfish_Public/Readme.md

 [https://github.com/DMTF/redfish-samples](https://github.com/DMTF/redfish-samples "https://github.com/DMTF/redfish-samples")

-This Private repository contains samples of Redfish Service implementations, in the style of a "mockup" which can be used with the Redfish Forum tools to emulate the implementation's JSON payload responses.
+This Private repository contains samples of Redfish Service implementations, in the style of a "mockup" which can be used with the Redfish tools to emulate the implementation's JSON payload responses.

 ## Using the Github Repository